-Yes there are good, bad and ugly ones, but the focus of this article is to give you perspective on the financial implications of using some vehicles and the surveillance advantages of others.
+Yes there are good, bad and ugly ones, but the focus of this article is to give you perspective on the financial implications of using some surveillance vehicles sharing the advantages and disadvantages.
 Surveillance vehicles come in all shapes, sizes and colors.
 Some combinations work very well in some areas, while they may stand out in other areas.
 In my previous article Surveillance vehicles and Things to Consider I discussed things that should be considered when choosing a vehicle for surveillance.
 With that being said, I have compiled a list of vehicles and have provided pros and cons for typical vehicles that are used in surveillance.
 There are far too many vehicles on the market to discuss, so the vehicles listed can be compared to other vehicles in their respective classes.

 DODGE NEON (Comparable: Honda Civic, Toyota Corolla, Ford Focus)